SAP/ui5-uiveri5/docs/config/authentication.md

 ### Sapcp-form auth Configuration
 This configuration uses the `Form-Authenticator` authenticator and targets applications behind SAP Cloud, SAP IDM or any other OAuth2.0 or plain form authentication.

+### Github-form auth Configuration
+This configuration uses the `Form-Authenticator` authenticator and targets applications behind GitHub OAuth2.0 authentication and handles the authorize confirmation.

 ## Customize auth Configuration
 It's possible to override an arbitrary authenticator parameter from the authentication configuration.
 ```javascript